6 steps to improve your staff training – and increase staff retention too

 In busy, often under-resourced NFPs, staff development needs to be clearly identified as an organisational priority to make sure that it happens.

 It’s not just up to the leaders, either.
-The UWA research says buy-in and commitment from your entire organisation – including front-line staff and volunteers – is needed to make sure the importance of training and development is recognised.
+The UWA research says buy-in and commitment from your entire organisation – including front-line staff and volunteers – is needed to make sure the importance of corporate training and development is recognised.

 What policies or processes could your organisation put in place to make sure training is enshrined as an organisational priority?